firebase/FirebaseUI-iOS/README.md

 $ pod install
 ```

-Alternatively you can use `pod try FirebaseUI` in order to install objective-c or swift sample project
+Alternatively you can use `pod try FirebaseUI` to install the Objective-C or Swift sample projects.

 ## Mandatory Sample Project Configuration